 On the surface, the ocean may look calm and serene.
 But, beneath the surface is a different story.
-All around the world, our oceans are in crisis.
+All around the world, our oceans are in crisis and ocean conservation is long due.
 Fish slaughter continues to put endangered species at risk and pollution from land-based sources is turning the oceans into a dumping ground.

 Even the deep and remote areas that once served as refuges from fishing are no longer safe havens; today the fish have no place to hide.
 Just as threatening to the ecosystem is the impact that depleted fisheries has on other fish, marine mammals, and sea birds.

-Our oceans once seemed like an infinite resource, but today they face so many threats that their future is in question.
-We know less about our oceans than we do about outer space, but our activities threaten to destroy oceans that were once teeming with life.
+Our oceans once seemed like an infinite resource.
+Today, however, they face so many threats that their future is in question.
+We know less about our oceans than we do about outer space.
+Yet, our activities threaten to destroy oceans that were once teeming with life.

 Without the oceans, Earth would be a bleak barren desert of solitude and sorrow, a place similar to Mars or the Moon.
 Every drop of water we drink, every breath of air we take is connected intrinsically to the seas.
 The blue part of the Earth’s surface is changing faster than ever.

 Credit: Excerpts from “The Oceans are in a crisis.
 Greenpeace has a plan to save them“, Greenpeace International